 Murphy Law Firm is a dedicated group of professional legal advisors fighting for the benefits of those who’ve experienced accidents or injuries inside and outside the workplace.
-With over 60 years of combined experience on our side, we’ve successfully represented clients recovering millions of dollars in wrongfully denied benefits this year alone.
+With 75+ combined years of experience on our side, we’ve successfully represented clients recovering millions of dollars in wrongfully denied benefits this year alone.

 If you’ve suffered because of COVID-19 and believe you’re entitled to compensation, we’ll work with you to discuss your options and create a roadmap of what the process might look like if you decide to file a claim.